 All of this has been said before, and to anyone who has even remotely done some thinking on the subject of gender related issues, none of it is new.
 To the crossdresser, it is old hat.
 The crossdresser has already discovered the reality that within him/her there are emotional and spiritual qualities which society has always maintained rightly belonged to the other sex.
-But having been conditioned by everything the environment around him/her, subconsciously suppresses those qualities in daily life, and then finds those neglected qualities yearning to be expressed in some manner.
+But having been conditioned by everything the environment around him/her, he/she in subconsciously suppresses those qualities in daily life, and then finds those neglected qualities yearning to be expressed in some manner.
 Adopting the clothes of the opposite sex somehow enables those qualities to reveal themselves freely, as though some block has been removed.
 The crossdresser temporarily suspends the surface disguise and all the excess and unnecessary baggage that goes along with it -- and only when the physical condition has been transcended and the handicap removed can the entity within the male or female body achieve its original and natural state of androgyny, of wholeness.

 Thus, crossdressing may have its sexual motivations on the surface, but the main thrust behind it has nothing to do with physical sexual condition as we know it.
 And if dressing in the clothing of the opposite sex is wrong solely on a sexual basis, then those who judge it to be wrong are doing so with severely limited criteria.
-We say a man is dressing as a and when a man puts on a dress, he is not dressing as a woman; he is simply putting on the type of clothing which allows a woman to freely express her femininity and can allow him to express his suppressed femininity as well.
+We say a man is dressing as a woman because he puts on a dress, but this statement falls apart when we realize that this is so only in the sense that the dress is the accepted garment assigned to women.
+It could have been the other way around; women could have worn the pants throughout history and men have worn the skirts.
+In some instances, this exactly has been the case.
+Clothes are merely an invention, another of society's many ways to segregate the sexes and assign methods of expression,